Statistical identification of ringdown modes with rational filters: False-alarm probability and threshold

 For certain mode configurations, the likelihoods computed over the whole parameter space contain bimodal features.
 Specifically, for signals with a 220 fundamental mode and a subdominant 330 or 440 mode, the likelihood contours in the mass and spin plane show bimodality.
 This is because, for a given $\chi_f$, the damping times of the 220 and 330 (440) are similar, but their real frequencies differ by a ratio of approximately 2:3 (1:2).
 Since the real frequency of a QNM is scaled by the remnant BH mass, a 220 mode can almost entirely be filtered out by a 330 filter constructed with a similar $\chi_f$ value and a $M_f$ value $\sim 1.5$ times higher than the true $M_f$.
 An example of this bimodality is shown in Fig.~\ref{fig:220+330_full}, where we inject a \{220,330\} waveform with parameters given in Table~\ref{table:220+330_params} (consistent with those predicted for a high-mass-ratio system which excites a non-negligible 330 mode).
 The signal is injected into colored Gaussian noise, and its amplitude is scaled so that the total ringdown SNR and the 330-mode SNR are SNR$_\text{tot}^{\rm 2-ifo} = 20.5$ and SNR$_{330}^{\rm 2-ifo}=4$, respectively.
 Fig.~\ref{fig:220+330_full} shows the likelihood contours obtained from the rational filter using the correct \{220,330\} QNM model.
 The secondary peak is found at a mass approximately 1.5 times higher than the mass corresponding to the main peak.

 If the prior is restricted to $M_f = [30, 85]M_\odot$, $\chi_f = [0.35, 0.95]$, only a single peak appears in the likelihood contours, as shown in Fig.~\ref{fig:220+330_restricted}.
 The restricted prior is chosen to only include the peak that agrees with the remnant BH parameters used for injections (or IMR posterior if analyzing real GW events).
-This restricted prior also corresponds to the expectation that the 220 QNM should be dominant over the 330 mode, as is the case for quasi-circular binary BH mergers (although see \cite{zhu2023} for precessing binaries).
+This restricted prior also corresponds to the expectation that the 220 QNM amplitude should be larger than the 330 amplitude, as is the case for quasi-circular binary BH mergers (although see \cite{zhu2023} for precessing binaries).
+Thus, adopting a restricted prior is not strictly contingent on comparisons with IMR analyses.